nNoidea/fa2025mockups/README.md

 -   Node.js installed on your machine.
 -   Google Antigravity AI editor.

-Copilot is probably fine, but I recommend using Antigravity + Gemini 3 high planning mode for best results.
+Copilot is probably fine, but I recommend using Antigravity + Gemini 3 high planning mode for best results, it can even open the browser and test the stuff for you.
+There's no backend database, everything is just in-memory data structures, so no need to set up a database.
+Everything is just hardcoded code that resets on every page refresh.

 ### Installation